Balance Sheet: Definition, Example, and How to Analyze It

 Liabilities

-Liabilities are the financial obligations a company has to external parties, such as suppliers, lenders, or employees.
-Current liabilities include debts due within a year, like accounts payable, short-term loans, or unpaid salaries, and are often recorded using accrual accounting to match expenses with the correct period.
+There are two categories of liabilities: Current liabilities include debts due within a year, like accounts payable, short-term loans, or unpaid salaries, and are often recorded using accrual accounting to match expenses with the correct period.

 Equity